-Figure 41 shows the LM2598S (DDPAK package) junction temperature rise above ambient temperature with a 1-A load for various input and output voltages.
+The curves shown in Figure 49 show the LM2599S (TO-263 package) junction temperature rise above ambient temperature with a 2-A load for various input and output voltages.
 This data was taken with the circuit operating as a buck switching regulator with all components mounted on a PCB to simulate the junction temperature under actual operating conditions.
 This curve can be used for a quick check for the approximate junction temperature for various conditions, but be aware that there are many factors that can affect the junction temperature.
+When load currents higher than 2 A are used, double-sided or multilayer PCBs with large copper areas or airflow might be needed, especially for high ambient temperatures and high output voltages.